microbecode/evm-connector/README.md

 ### Chosen network

 The blockchain network to use is determined by your browser wallet.
-Its chainId (https://chainlist.org/) is displayed in the "Execute" button.

-### Defining function

-You can either add your own custom function, or use the predefined contract templates to add functions from standard contracts.

 ### Function interaction

-If you choose to define a custom function, you have to at least define "function name" and "contract address".
+In order to interact with a function, at least the following need to be correctly configured:

+1. Your browser wallet connected to the correct network
+1. Contract address
+1. Function name
+1. If the function has input parameters, define their types and values

 ## Possible questions